Material-CMS/material-cms/README.md

 ----

-For more documentation on Apostrophe CMS, visit [Apostrophe CMS](http://apostrophecms.com).
+For documentation on Apostrophe CMS, visit [Apostrophe CMS](https://docs.apostrophecms.org/).

 For more infos about Materialize , visit [Materialize](https://materializecss.com/).